Six common arguments against the resurrection refuted

 Word Count

-The Bible describes hell as a place initially prepared for Satan and his demons, who had rebelled against God.
+Hell is described in the Bible as a place initially prepared for Satan and his demons, who rebelled against God.

-More importantly, those in hell will be cut from the presence of the Lord and an intimate union with Him.
+The most overwhelming truth about hell is that non-believers will be cut off from the Lord’s presence and from having an intimate relationship with Him.

 2 Thessalonians 1:9 (NKJV)